riferrei/pacman-with-elasticsearch/README.md

 ## 2. Preparing the Game for Install

+The game was developed to be installed in the same cloud provider and region used in Elastic Cloud.
+During the installation the code will parse the Elasticsearch endpoint to retrieve which cloud provider and region must be used.
+Then, it will connect to the cloud provider and create the necessary resources to host the game — the object storage that will be configured as a website and the mandatory set of permissions to upload the game files.
-Installing the game in the cloud provider should be really straightforward as long you provide the correct information requested.
+In order for this to happen you must provide the correct information necessary.
-In this section we will walk you through in what is required to install the game.
+This section will walk you through in what is required to install the game.

 Generally speaking here is the information that you need to provide:

 - **Information about Elasticsearch**: You are going to provide this information by creating a file called `elastic.settings` and providing the endpoint, username, and password of the cluster.
 - **Information about the cloud provider**: You are going to provide this information by creating a file called `provider.settings` and providing the access details.
 The specific parameters are unique to each provider but the template that comes with this project will give you a hint about what is necessary.
 - **General customization of the game**: You are going to provide this information by creating a file called `general.settings` and providing the customization.

-It is important to note that the cloud provider and region used to install the game will be based on the information coming from the Elastic Cloud deployment — more specifically the Elasticsearch endpoint.
+The information provided here can be reused across different installations.
+Ideally you will create these settings files once and reuse them across different installations, changing only the parameters that require update for a given install.

 ### 2.1 Information about Elasticsearch